depicted-candela/TransitionalSQL/12_speedUnleash/exercises.md

 <h3>Exercise 1: <span class="problem-label">Executive Performance Dashboard Query</span></h3>
 <p><strong>Problem:</strong></p>
-<p>The executive team at 'APAC Partners' (<code>customerId</code> 8) wants a performance report.
-They need to identify the top 2 performing product categories for each of their direct sub-organizations ('Sunrise Trading' and 'southern cross') based on total sales revenue (<code>quantity * unitPrice</code>).
+<p>The executive team at <code>APAC Partners</code> (<code>customerId</code> 8) wants a performance report.
+They need to identify the top 2 performing product categories for each of their direct sub-organizations (<code>Sunrise Trading</code> and <code>southern cross</code>) based on total sales revenue (<code>quantity * unitPrice</code>).
 The final report must show the sub-organization's name, its category, the total revenue for that category, and the rank of that category's performance within that sub-organization.
-The query must be case-insensitive when matching the top-level company name 'APAC Partners'.</p>
+The query must be case-insensitive when matching the top-level company name<code>APAC Partners</code></p>
 <p><strong>Task:</strong></p>
 <ol>
     <li>
         <strong>Gather Statistics:</strong> Write a PL/SQL anonymous block to ensure the optimizer has the most up-to-date statistics for the <code>customers</code>, <code>products</code>, and <code>customerOrders</code> tables.
         <div class="oracle-specific">
-            <p>For more information on the importance of statistics and the <code>DBMS_STATS</code> package, consult the <a href="../books/sql-tuning-guide/ch01_10-optimizer-statistics-concepts.pdf">Oracle® Database SQL Tuning Guide, Chapter 10, "Optimizer Statistics Concepts"</a>.</p>
+            <p>For more information on the importance of statistics and the <code>DBMS_STATS</code> package, consult the <a href="../books/sql-tuning-guide/ch01_10-optimizer-statistics-concepts.pdf">Oracle® Database SQL Tuning Guide, Chapter 10, <em>Optimizer Statistics Concepts</em></a>.</p>
         </div>
     </li>
     <li>
         <strong>Create Optimal Indexes:</strong> Based on the query requirements, determine the necessary B-Tree, Composite, and Function-Based indexes to make the query as efficient as possible.
 Write the <code>CREATE INDEX</code> statements.
         <div class="postgresql-bridge">
             <p>While you know B-Tree and Composite indexes from PostgreSQL, pay special attention to Oracle's Function-Based and Bitmap indexes, as they are key to solving specific performance challenges.
-Refer to the <a href="../books/database-concepts/ch05_indexes-and-index-organized-tables.pdf">Oracle® Database Concepts, Chapter 5, "Indexes and Index-Organized Tables"</a> for a refresher.</p>
+Refer to the <a href="../books/database-concepts/ch05_indexes-and-index-organized-tables.pdf">Oracle® Database Concepts, Chapter 5, <em>Indexes and Index-Organized Tables</em></a> for a refresher.</p>
         </div>
     </li>
     <li>
         <strong>Write the Query:</strong> Construct a single SQL statement to generate the required report.
 This will involve:
         <ul>
-            <li>A hierarchical query (<code>CONNECT BY</code>) to find the direct sub-organizations of 'APAC Partners'.</li>
+            <li>A hierarchical query (<code>CONNECT BY</code>) to find the direct sub-organizations of<code>APAC Partners</code></li>
             <li>Joins between all three tables.</li>
             <li>A <code>GROUP BY</code> to aggregate revenue.</li>
             <li>An analytic function (<code>DENSE_RANK()</code>) to rank the categories within each company.</li>